DEEP-IMPACT-AG/cherry/src/Views/Home/data-home.md

 ---

 🍒 **Cherry** can be used as:
-- ⚖ - A design philosophy
+- 🤔 - A design philosophy
 - 💎 - Sketch library
 - 🎨 - PostCSS variables and mixins
 - ✍ - Single purpose CSS classes
 - ⚛ - React components
+- 💅 - Styled components

 ---